 How do You Know if You Have Hypothyroidism?
 Discover 10 Symptoms of Hypothyroidism

 Hypothyroidism is a disorder that affects the thyroid gland.
-It’s produced by a low production of hormones, which triggers problems in various parts of your body.
+It’s produced by a low hormone production, which triggers problems in various parts of your body.

 It’s a common problem for women who are over 60.
-It can occur at younger ages, however, due to exposure to factors that interfere with the function of your thyroid.
+It can occur at younger ages, however, due to exposure to factors.

 In the initial stages, it may not be noticeable, but as it progresses, this disorder causes numerous conditions and symptoms that affect your quality of life.